blues/note-hardware/Notecarrier-B/KiCad_format/README.md

         t.SetReference(r[i])
         i += 1
 ```
+	- Note introducing test points in the PCB is not typical of a KiCad project, which usually defines them in the schematic.
+Not having them in the schematic produces a warning in KiCad, but we can safely ignore it since they have been created according to a sound OrCAD workflow and we're copying them and their metadata faithfully.
+	- However, without OrCAD's testpoint report, it's difficult to extract the metadata in the same way.
+If the testpoints were in the schematic, then the information would be in the netlist and easy to extract with something like [this](https://github.com/Peboli/kicad_netlist_tp_parser).
+All the information is contained in KiCad's "Component Placement" and "Footprint Report" under "File --> Fabrication Outputs", but these files are not fit for purpose right out of the box.
+To preserve the *availability* as well as the existance of this data from the OrCAD source files, a script to extract and present it is included in the Validation section.
 - The M.2 connector locating holes in the OrCAD design are excluded from the copper layers.
 They're drilled out anyway so it makes little difference, but the KiCad standard is to leave them in (avoiding a redundant action).
 Since it makes little difference, and the footprint is custom anyway, I've adopted the OrCAD method.
 - The fiducials in OrCAD have a paste layer.
 I'm comfortable excluding that since it clearly serves no purpose.
 - The "Manufacturing Specifications" on the PCB mention a thickness of "1.6mm".
 The stack-up doesn't add up to this and I can't see a justification for it, so am assuming it's just a nominal figure.
 In KiCad the thickness reported is from the stack-up, so I've left it as "1.57mm".
 	- The "Manufacturing Specifications" also mention a "Copper Thickness Base" of 35um.
 Again, I can't see this justified anywhere, since the copper layers are given as 0.018mm.
 I've adopted the 0.018mm figure and not included the 35um figure.
 	- In general I haven't tried to recreate the appearance of the drawing sheet, since it has little effect on the design and is not a important part of the ongoing maintainability as a KiCad project.
 Instead, I have added some useful field data to the default drawing sheet template, and added a few additional elements to the User.Drawings layer to broadly capture the nature and any key details in the OrCAD originals.
 - Pin 6 of the M.2 connector (`J20`) is assigned to `GND` but is not connected in the PCB.
 This apparent oversight has been retained.
+- 3D models were a nightmare to extract.
+The only effective method I found was to load the supplied `Notecarrier-B 3D model v2.1.stp` full board model into Fusion360 and export each component one by one.
+	- Even this wasn't complete, since the non-populated components aren't included.
+I was able to find them in `Notecarrier-B 3D model v1.6.stp` using the same method.
+	- The `CS-C-1206` model looks funny.
+It seems to be on its side and off centre.
+All others seem okay though, so will retain this one.
+	- The `S2B-PH-SM4-TB(LF)(SN)` model (for the `J-2-0200-MOS-S2B` footprint) was missing.
+Funnily enough it's missing in the KiCad library too.
+I found one on SnapEDA to use.

 ### Validation Method